Convolutions for Spatial Interaction Modeling

 \subsection{Interaction using convolutions implicitly}

 In the previous section we discussed the first-stage feature extraction, that computes per-actor grid features which are then used as an input to the second-stage models to predict future motion.
-In this section we discuss how to compute the per-actor features better at capturing interactions: \begin{itemize} \item To capture relationship to nearby actors for the actor for whom the future trajectories are predicted (called the actor of interest), an input of the forecasting module can be a region covering the interacting actors and objects on the feature map, instead of directly using the feature pixel.
-Specifically for the traffic use-case, this interaction region (IR) should cover the area within which the objects should be paid attention to.
-The results presented later show that a large region ahead of the actor provides good context to model interaction. \item To effectively propagate non-local information of the interacting actors to the actor of interest, we can use an interactive CNN (ICNN) consisting of a few downsampling convolutional layers that eventually condense an IR comprising the actor of interest itself, its surrounding actors, and the environment, into a feature vector as the final feature for this actor. \item To overcome the rotational variance of convolutions, instead of cropping the IR features in the coordinate frame of the original BEV grid whose orientation is determined by the ADV, we can define the IR in the frame of the actor of interest (referred to as the actor frame), in which the output trajectories are also defined.
-This technique is commonly referred to as RROI \cite{ma2017rroi}.
-Our results confirm the importance of rotational invariance in modeling interactions. \end{itemize}
+In this section we discuss how to compute the per-actor features better at capturing interactions: \begin{itemize} \item To capture relationship to nearby actors for the actor for whom the future trajectories are predicted (called the actor of interest), an input of the forecasting module can be a region covering the interacting actors and objects on the feature map, instead of only using the feature pixel.
+For the traffic use-case this interaction region (IR) should cover the area within which the objects should be paid attention to.
+Our results show that for vehicle actors, a large region ahead of the vehicle provides good context to model interaction. \item To overcome rotational variance of convolutions, instead of cropping the IR features in the coordinate frame of the original BEV grid whose orientation is determined by AV, we define IR in the frame of the actor of interest (i.e., actor frame), in which the output trajectories are also defined (commonly referred to as RROI \cite{ma2017rroi}).
+Our results confirm the importance of rotational invariance in modeling interactions. \item To effectively propagate non-local information of the interacting actors to the actor of interest, we can use an interactive CNN (ICNN) consisting of a few downsampling convolutional layers that eventually condense an IR comprising the actor of interest itself, its surrounding actors, and the environment, into a feature vector used as the final feature for this actor. \end{itemize}